koder77/l1vm/macos-readme.md

 ```

 The next step is to create a "bin/" and a "l1vm/" directory in your home directory.
-The L1VM programs and libraries are installed into the "~/bin" directory and the data into "~/l1vm".
+The L1VM programs and libraries are installed into the "bin" directory and the data into "l1vm".

 You now have to add the "~/bin" directory to your PATH env variable.
 Go to "/etc/paths.d" directory and create a new file: "l1vm".